 Next, select the background image (the sky) and ungroup it.
 Either hit CTRL + SHIFT + G on your keyboard, or right-click the image, and from the group menu select ungroup.

-See learn everything these is to know about the grouping shortcut, see our ultimate guide on How to group in PowerPoint.
+See learn everything these is to know about the grouping shortcut, see our guide here.

 With the sky ungrouped, select the background sky image only and from the Animations tab, add the Lines motion path animation.

 With the Lines animation still selected, from the Effect Options drop down, select Left.
 This creates a right to left motion for the background image.